Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: Introduction

 These failures have an institutional dimension: RLHF~\cite{ouyang2022training}---the dominant remedy---introduces architectural requirements that create a substantial hardware barrier.
 Enforcing the KL penalty requires loading two full model copies simultaneously.
 For a 7B model in half-precision, this requires ${\sim}28$GB of VRAM before accounting for optimizer states.
 This structural constraint limits RLHF-based evaluation research to organizations with data center GPU access, reducing the diversity of approaches and slowing progress on evaluation methodology.

 We make four contributions.
 First, we formalize a taxonomy of evaluation failure modes organized around measurement validity theory~\cite{messick1989validity}.
 Second, we show these failures compound in RLHF, where reward model invalidity makes reward hacking structurally predictable.
 Third, we argue that RLHF's architecture imposes a reproducibility barrier that simulation-based alternatives eliminate.
-Fourth, we propose GCE and present \textsc{ISOPro} as a reference implementation, validated on a constraint-satisfaction scheduling domain that demonstrates capability emergence, implicit curriculum formation, and evaluation observability---all on a consumer laptop.
+Fourth, we propose GCE and present \textsc{ISOPro} as a reference implementation, validated across three architectures and two domains with a matched-compute empirical comparison against GRPO-LoRA, on a single consumer laptop.